NY Employers Must Provide Paid Leave for COVID-19 Vaccination

-New York State employers must provide employees with up to four hours of paid time off per COVID-19 vaccination.
+New York State employers must provide employees with up to four hours of paid leave per COVID-19 vaccination.
 The law takes effect immediately and ends on December 31, 2022.

 - This leave must be paid at the employee’s regular rate of pay.